publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stD/ch43/m__us_usc_t26_s4971.md

                 Any payment to or under a plan for any plan year shall be allocated first to unpaid minimum required contributions for all preceding plan years on a first-in, first-out basis and then to the minimum required contribution under section 430 for the plan year.

+        (5) __CSEC accumulated funding deficiency__

+            The term “CSEC accumulated funding deficiency” means the accumulated funding deficiency determined under section 433.

     (d) __Notification of the Secretary of Labor__

     Before issuing a notice of deficiency with respect to the tax imposed by subsection (a) or (b), the Secretary shall notify the Secretary of Labor and provide him a reasonable opportunity (but not more than 60 days)—

-        (1) to require the employer responsible for contributing to or under the plan to eliminate the accumulated funding deficiency or unpaid minimum required contribution, whichever is applicable, or
+        (1) to require the employer responsible for contributing to or under the plan to eliminate the accumulated funding deficiency, CSEC accumulated funding deficiency, or unpaid minimum required contribution, whichever is applicable, or

         (2) to comment on the imposition of such tax.